Α-Methyl-p-tyrosine: Clinical use

-Cocaine and Methamphetamines-

 The dopamine transporter (DAT) is a principal site of action for cocaine.
 Cocaine inhibits DAT function and vesicular dopamine transport (VMAT).
 Cocaine administration abruptly and reversibly increases both the Vmax of dopamine uptake and the Bmax of vesicular monoamine transporter 2 (VMAT-2) ligand (dihydrotetrabenazine) binding.
 Dopamine depletion resulting from administration of AMPT had similar neuropharmacological effects as cocaine.
 Administration of methamphetamine, a dopamine-releasing agent, rapidly decreased vesicular uptake.
 A relationship between cytoplasmic dopamine concentration and VMAT activity was established using cocaine, methamphetamines, and AMPT.
 Although it is not well understood, this relationship allows for AMPT’s inhibitory property, which blocks tyrosine hydroxylase, to increase dopamine transport by the vesicle monoamine transporter-2.
 This leads to a reduction in the newly synthesized pool of dopamine from replenished tyrosine.
 AMPT’s effect on dopamine concentration and transport is reversible and short-lived.
 If methamphetamine is administered while cytoplasmic dopamine is depleted to about 50% of the control levels, its neurotoxic effects are averted (Thomas et al., 2008).
 The recovery of dopamine to normal levels after AMPT administration takes about 2 to 7 days, and this repletion of dopamine is not changed by methamphetamine.
 For these reasons AMPT seems to be a better treatment drug in methamphetamine addicts than reserpine, which is also being researched as a possible methamphetamine treatment drug.
 Reserpine causes almost full loss of dopamine from the striatum by disrupting vesicle storage.
 The repletion of dopamine after reserpine administration is slower than AMPT.
 Additionally, administration of reserpine when dopamine is maximally depleted causes neurotoxic effects, which does not occur with AMPT treatment.
 AMPT’s role in addiction has also been studied via changes in dopamine binding to D2 and D3 receptors in the striatum (caudate, putamen, and ventral striatum) after the administration of AMPT.
 Findings revealed that cocaine-dependent subjects exhibited lower levels of endogenous dopamine relative to healthy subjects after AMPT administration.
 Similar positive effects were found in the role of AMPT in methamphetamine-addicted subjects.

-Dystonia and Dyskinesia-

 Dystonias and dyskinesias onset seems to derive from inconsistent regulation of dopamine in dopamine pathways.
 AMPT’s ability to deplete dopamine in the CNS makes it a promising target for treatment of dopamine related disorders.

+Metirosine is used in scientific research to investigate the effects of catecholamine depletion on behavior.
+There is evidence that catecholamine depletion causes an increase in sleepiness that is more pronounced than sleep deprivation, and that the fatigue lingers after the drug is discontinued.
+Catecholamine depletion has also been linked to a negative mood, though this is reported less often than sleepiness.